prince381/pressplay/README.md

 A demo of how the application looks is provided in the screenshot below.
 Or you can check it out at [press-play.netlify.app](https://press-play.netlify.app/)

 ![](https://github.com/prince381/pressplay/blob/master/pp.png)

+## Technologies Used

+* HTML5
+* CSS3
+* JavaScript

+## Limitation of this project

+As stated before, this video player does not have all the features expected from an advanced video player application.
+Below are some of the features that were not included in the project:

+* volume control
+* add video to playlist from your local disk
+* remove video from playlist
+* create a new playlist etc...

+I intend to add some of these features in future project when I create a fully functioning media (audio and video) player desktop application with JavaScript.
+And that will be anytime soon !!!!!!

+#### Thanks and have a good day 👋